microsoft/TableProvider/README.md

         for table_augmentation_type, table_augmentation_results in augmentation_info.items():
             table_augmentation_result = table_augmentation_results[0]
 ```
-- Table Provider results are saved in the output directory, and Table Provider also return the response to the client side.
+- Table Provider results are saved in the output directory, and Table Provider also returns the response to the client side.

 ## SUC Benchmark